 - They store your essence from your parents;

-- The kidneys work with the lungs to produce Qi (energy), and help with your ability to breath and provide energy throughout the whole body;
+- The kidneys work with the lungs to produce qi (energy), and help with your ability to breathe and provide energy throughout the whole body;

 - They filter your blood, create urine, and moisten the lungs;